Menu

 Setup complete — model with tool binding ready

-Three lines of setup and you’re done.
-The @tool decorator turns a normal function into something the LLM can find and call.
-The .bind_tools() method lets the model see what tools exist, what they accept, and what they do.
-LangGraph handles the rest.
+Three lines of setup is all it takes.
+The @tool decorator wraps a plain function so the LLM can find and call it.
+The .bind_tools() method tells the model what tools are on offer, what inputs they expect, and what they do.
+LangGraph handles everything from there.

-Key Insight: The LLM never runs your tools itself.
-It sends back a “tool call” message.
-Your code (through ToolNode) does the actual work.
+Key Insight: The LLM never runs your tools on its own.
+It sends back a structured “please call this” message — and your code (through ToolNode) does the actual work.
 This split is what keeps tool calling safe and under your control.

-Every tool starts as a plain Python function.
-The @tool decorator from langchain_core.tools turns it into something the LLM can work with.
+Every tool starts as a normal Python function.
+The @tool decorator from langchain_core.tools turns it into something the LLM can discover.
 Two things matter most: the function name and the docstring.

-The name becomes the tool’s ID.
-The docstring is what the LLM reads when it decides which tool to pick.
-In my experience, vague docstrings are the biggest reason models choose the wrong tool.
-Spend time writing clear ones.
+The name becomes the tool’s label.
+The docstring becomes the text the LLM reads when it picks which tool to use.
+In my experience, vague docstrings are the biggest reason models pick the wrong tool — so spend time writing clear ones.

 python